luminarily/bookofmormon/_posts/2017-03-04-small-and-simple-things.md

 >
 > [Alma 37:6-7][1] (Book of Mormon)

-The Establishment - with UNLIMITED funds, power, resources, and corrupt dealings were ultimately **confounded** by Trump, the simpleton, and overcome by the will of the people.

-They couldn't, not even with all their complex machinations, and systems of control and thought-curation could not stop ONE MAN from toppling their entire reality.
+#### The Establishment - with UNLIMITED funds, power, resources, and corrupt dealings - were ultimately **confounded** by Trump, the simpleton.<br><br>They couldn't, not even with all their complex machinations, systems of control and thought-curation through media propaganda could not stop ONE MAN from toppling their entire reality.

 Who would have thought Trump's tactic of going directly to the people and telling them to put their country first would be so effective?
-He would often say "we don't win anymore."
+He would use widely-comprehensible phrases such as "we don't *win* anymore."

-Though true, ff he said "there's a conspiracy that is trying to turn America into a communist state," he would have lost.
+If instead he said "there's a conspiracy that is trying to turn America into a communist state," he would have lost!
+It was genius on Trump's part to boil hard-to-swallow realities down to simple forms the majority could understand.

-Trump truly adapted his words so all could understand:

 > the things which were written were **plain and pure**, and most precious and **easy to the understanding of *all* men.**
 >